Joon1313/eslint-plugin-destructuring-linebreak/README.md

 # eslint-plugin-newline
-eslint plugin for newline in `destructuring` or `import module` rule
+ESLint plugin to enforce newlines in ES6 object `destructuring` or `import`

 ## Installation